FXM ASSOCIATES

 Port of Providence Working Waterfront Alliance

 Based on detailed interviews with nine major water-dependent industries along the working waterfront in Providence, RI, and application of the R/Econ Input Output Model, FXM assessed the total direct, indirect, and induced effects on business output, jobs, household income, state and local taxes of water-dependent industries along Allen's Avenue.
 The study also compared the potential effects on jobs, average wages, household income, and business sales of alternative waterfront development types, including hotels, office, retail and residential uses.
-Partly as a consequence of FXM’s work, the City of Providence’s plans to rezone this section of working waterfront to enable non-water-dependent commercial and residential uses were halted and new policies developed by the City and State to enhance port industries in Rhode Island.
+Partly because of FXM’s work, the City of Providence’s plans to rezone this section of working waterfront to enable non-water-dependent commercial and residential uses were halted and new policies developed by the City and State to enhance port industries in Rhode Island.

 Multi-use Pier Business and Operating Plan